 In previous lessons, we were able to explain physical and chemical processes using only algebra and differential and integral calculus.
 Thermodynamics, moist processes, cloud physics, atmospheric composition, and atmospheric radiation and its applications can all be quantified (at this level of detail) with fairly simple mathematics.
-However, to understand and quantify the dynamics of the atmosphere requires more math skill.
+However, more math skill is required to understand and quantify the dynamics of the atmosphere.

 This lesson introduces you to the math and mathematical concepts that will be required to understand and quantify atmospheric kinematics, which is the description of atmospheric motion; and atmospheric dynamics, which is an accounting of the forces causing the atmospheric motions that lead to weather.
-Weather is really just the motion of air in the horizontal and the vertical and the consequences of that motion.
-The motion is caused by wind and wind has both direction and speed, which are best described by vectors.
+Weather is really just the wind (the motion of air in the horizontal and the vertical) and the consequences of the wind.
+Wind, which has both direction and speed, is best described using vectors.

 The Earth is a spinning, slightly squashed sphere.
 The atmosphere is a tenuous thin layer on this orb, so from a human’s limited view, the Earth appears to be flat.
 For some applications, a simple Cartesian coordinate system, with three dimensions in the x, y, and z directions, seems like a good way to mathematically describe motion.
 For processes that occur on the larger scale, where the Earth’s curvature is noticeable, we must resort to using coordinates that are natural for a sphere.

 The way wind direction is described sprang out of wind observations, and is now firmly implanted in the psyche of every weather enthusiast: easterly, northerly, westerly, and southerly.
 This wind convention, however, is quite different than that used in the equations that govern atmospheric motion, which are the basis of weather forecast models.
 Here we will see that a conversion between the two conventions is straightforward but requires some care.